Terms and Conditions of Business

 .
 Property Transactions: An account will normally be rendered following the exchange of contracts and payment is required prior to or upon completion.
 Where sufficient funds are payable to the client upon completion, amounts due to The Firm shall be deducted from such funds unless otherwise agreed.

 .
-For the above Non-Contentious matters we shall apply the charging guide lines in accordance with the Solicitors (Non-Contentious Business) Remuneration Order 2009 will be provided to you on your written request for the same.
+For the above Non-Contentious matters we shall apply the charging guide lines in accordance with the Solicitors (Non-Contentious Business) Remuneration Order 2009, a copy of which will be provided to you upon your written request for the same.

 .
 Other cases or transactions: It is normal practice to ask clients to pay sums of money from time to time on account of the fees and disbursements which are anticipated in the following weeks or months.
 It is helpful if clients meet such requests with prompt payment to avoid any delay in the progress of their case.
 In transactions or cases likely to continue for more than one month, interim accounts covering the work already carried out will normally be rendered at least quarterly.
 This procedure enables clients to budget for costs as the matter progresses.
 In the event of any account or request for payment on account not being paid, the Firm reserves the right to decline to act further in the case.
 The full amount of work done up to that date will be the subject of a final account rendered and will be a debt due from the client.

 .
 In cases of transactions continuing for some period of time, many clients find it convenient to arrange regular payments on account by way of Bank Standing Order.
 Clients who wish to make use of any of these facilities should discuss it with the person having the conduct of their file.